openjdk/babylon-docs/site/articles/auto-diff.md

 operation's single body and the body's first and only block, called the entry block.
 Then there is a sequence of operations in the entry block.
-For each operation there is an instance of a corresponding class present in the in-memory form, all of which extend from the abstract class `java.lang.reflect.code.Op`.
+For each operation there is an instance of a corresponding class present in the in-memory form, all of which extend from the abstract class `jdk.incubator.code.Op`.

-The entry block has two block parameters, `%0` and `%1` (corresponding to `x` and `y`), each described by a type of `double`, which model `f`'s method parameters.
+The entry block has two block parameters, `%0` and `%1` (corresponding to `x` and `y`), each described by a type of `java.type:"double"`, which model `f`'s method parameters.
 These parameters are used as operands of various operations.
 Many operations produce operation results, e.g., `%12` the result of a multiplication operation, that are used as operands of subsequent operations, and so on.
 The `return` operation has a result, again like all other operations, but since that result cannot be meaningfully used we don't present it.

 Code models have the property of Static Single-Assignment (SSA).
 We refer to variables that can only be assigned once as values (they are a bit like final